THIGHS OF STEEL

 or send your bike ahead with a courier

-Last time we did our ride to Athens, a clever band of Thighsers used a specialised bike shipping company to send their bikes direct to the start city.
+In 2019 a clever band of Thighsers used a specialised bike shipping company to send their bikes direct to the start city.
 That meant they could relax on the train and enjoy the view without worrying about logistics!

 They used a courier called Sherpr, who sent them a cardboard packing box a few days before the adventure and their bike was ready and waiting for them at the hostel where we were staying.
 Easy!